GluuFederation/flex/admin-ui/docs/build-deploy.md

 If `env-config.js` is missing or empty, the axios instance in [`orval/axiosInstance.ts`](../orval/axiosInstance.ts) falls through a chain.
 See [config-api.md](./config-api.md#base-url-resolution) for the resolution order.
 A dev 404 on `/admin/env-config.js` is harmless thanks to that fallback.
 The base URL comes from `process.env.CONFIG_API_BASE_URL` (set in `.env.development`) instead.

-## CI / Jenkins
+## CI

-The flex Jenkins pipeline is deliberately minimal.
-It does not run lint, type-check, or tests.
-Those are enforced at commit time by the husky pre-commit hook.
-CI is purely an artifact builder.
+CI is a GitHub Actions workflow, `.github/workflows/build-admin-ui.yml`.
+There is no Jenkinsfile in the repository.

-The pipeline:
+The workflow:

-1. **Regenerates `package-lock.json` from scratch.** This catches dependency-resolution issues that wouldn't appear locally.
-2. **Builds the chosen mode** by running `npm run build:$ENV_NAME` (e.g. `build:prod`).
-3. **Substitutes `%(...)s` placeholders** in `dist/index.html` via `sed` so the runtime env values are baked into the deployed `index.html`.
-4. **Publishes `dist/`** to the target deployment.
+1. **Installs from scratch.** It clears the npm cache, deletes `node_modules`, `jans_config_api_orval` and `package-lock.json`, runs `npm install`, then regenerates the API client with `npm run api:orval`.
+Resolving dependencies fresh catches problems a warm local tree hides.
+2. **Runs the test suite** when the `run_tests` input is set, preferring `npm run test:all`.
+Lint and type-check are not run here; that is the pre-commit hook's job.
+3. **Builds** with `npm run build:$BUILD_ENV`, after clearing `dist/` and the Vite cache.
+4. **Packages and publishes** `dist/` and `node_modules` as tarballs, uploaded as workflow artifacts and attached to GitHub Releases.

+When deploying to a VM, the workflow writes an `env-config.js` next to `index.html` pointing at that host's `jans-config-api`, with values JSON-encoded through `jq` so a hostname cannot break out of the string literal.

-The rule is simple: anything that must pass _before merge_ belongs in `.husky/pre-commit`.
-Anything that just produces the deployed artifact belongs in Jenkins.
-There is no "CI lint" step.
-That would be redundant with the pre-commit hook and slow down the artifact build.
+Anything that must pass _before merge_ belongs in `.husky/pre-commit`.
+Anything that produces or ships the artifact belongs in CI.